-- Consider the tool’s power source – if you use an electric saw, make sure to wear clothes that don’t conduct electricity well.
+- Consider the tool’s power source – if you use an electric saw, wear clothes that don’t conduct electricity well.

 - If there are power or cable lines in the tree, it’s best to call a professional.

-- Always consider where the removed branch will fall and make sure you don’t hurt anyone.
+- Always consider where the removed branch will fall, and ensure you don’t hurt anyone.